TolikPylypchuk/Cineaste/docs/03-04-franchise-form.md

 Merging display numbers can be better explained with an example.
-Suppose you created a franchise called Star Wars which contains three other franchises: The Original Trilogy, The Prequel Trilogy and The Sequel Trilogy, each of which contains three movies, for a total of nine movies (anthology films notwithstanding).
+Suppose you created a franchise called Star Wars which contains three other franchises: The Original Trilogy, The Prequel Trilogy and The Sequel Trilogy, each of which contains three movies, for a total of nine movies (anthology films and series notwithstanding).
 If you open any of the child franchises, you'll see that every movie is numbered 1, 2, and 3.
 This may not be desirable, because all of these movies are part of one big Star Wars franchise, and so it would be better to say that e.g. The Revenge of the Sith is the sixth movie overall, and not just the third movie of the Prequel Trilogy.
 You can do that by merging the display numbers.
 If you check the 'merge display numbers' check-box in the child franchises (the trilogies), then the Prequel Trilogy will continue numbering its movies after the Original Trilogy (so, 4, 5, and 6) and the Sequel Trilogy will continue numbering its movies after the Prequel Trilogy (so, 7, 8, and 9).

 ## Franchise Navigation Actions